jjdavis-dev/github-user-info/README.md

 ---

-Note: Repo Results Returned is capped at 30 items
+Note: Repo Results Returned is capped at 30.
+This was done to prevent any potential issues from popping up.

 ## Author
 Johnny Davis